 The rest of the knights began to share this sudden emotion.
 All of them retrieved the weapons they were disarmed of and strangely, the hooded figure made no attempt to stop them.
 He continued to stand in place.

 With their weapons in hand once more and their formation reestablished, the leader stepped forth and pointed his claymore at the hooded figure.

 "See that, fiend?
 In the end, good will always triumph over evil!
 The Knights of Viola are too determined to be struck down forever!
 Now my brothers!
 Let the power of positivity ignite your souls!"

 They all cried in unison, chanting a battle cry that easily broke the silence in the alleyway.
-Lucas just hoped they didn't annoy any outsiders with it.
+Lucas felt their burning spirits but also hoped they didn't annoy any outsiders who might be hearing them.

-The chanting continued as the Knights prepared to charge once more.
-The chanting reached its peak, the knights getting pumped up with vigor...
+The chanting continued, still going strong as the Knights prepared to charge once more.
+The chanting reached its peak, the knights got pumped up with vigor...

 ...Then, the chanting began to gradually lose its volume.